T13KDEV/Scripts/README.md

 # Scripts
-Usefull scripts used in other Repos
+Distribution point for usefull scripts used in other Repositories.